-- Reached substantial completion on Town Branch Commons, and a ribbon cutting in October 2022 officially opened the downtown trail to the public while also meeting federal TIGER grant deadlines. - Completed community engagement, design, and selected a contractor for Splash! at Charles Young Park, downtown's first nature-inspired splash pad which broke ground in May 2022. - Launched Town Branch Water Walk and hosted a community engagement event with community partners in conjunction with the Breeder's Cup Festival. www.lexingtonky.gov/TBwaterwalk - Represented Lexington at several local, state, and national speaking engagements and conferences while presenting about Town Branch Commons and our other civic infrastructure efforts. - Accepted the U.S. Dept. of Transportation Federal Highway's 2022 Environmental Excellence Award for Town Branch Commons and presented during the annual national conference. - Completion of Splash! at Charles Young Park is anticipated in July 2023.
+- Reached substantial completion on Town Branch Commons, and a ribbon cutting in October 2022 officially opened the downtown trail to the public while also meeting federal TIGER grant deadlines. - Completed community engagement, design, and selected a contractor for Splash! at Charles Young Park, downtown's first nature-inspired splash pad which broke ground in May 2022. - Launched Town Branch Water Walk and hosted a community engagement event with community partners in conjunction with the Breeder's Cup Festival. www.lexingtonky.gov/TBwaterwalk - Released the City Hall Programming & Space Needs Study RFP in December 2022. - Represented Lexington at several local, state, and national speaking engagements and conferences while presenting about Town Branch Commons and our other civic infrastructure efforts. - Accepted the U.S. Dept. of Transportation Federal Highway's 2022 Environmental Excellence Award for Town Branch Commons and presented during the annual national conference. - Completion of Splash! at Charles Young Park is anticipated in July 2023.